Spanish cruiser Aragón

+Aragón was a Spanish Navy unprotected cruiser in commission from 1880 to 1898.
+After early service in home waters she spent time on colonial duties in the Philippines before she was relegated to auxiliary service in Spain.

 Technical characteristics

-Aragon was built at the naval shipyard at Cartagena, Spain.
+Aragón was built at the naval shipyard at Cartagena, Spain.
 Her construction as an armored corvette with a central battery ironclad design began on 2 May 1869, with plans to give her 890 tons of armor and 500 mm of armor at the waterline.
 Political events delayed her construction.
 In 1870, her design was changed to that of an unprotected cruiser or wooden corvette, and she finally was launched in this form on 31 July 1879 and completed in 1880 Her original conception as an armored ship and the change to an unarmored one during construction left her with an overly heavy wooden hull that was obsolescent by the time of her launch.